simple-chef/drush/README.md

 simple-drush Cookbook
 =====================
-A Chef cookbook for simple system wide drush installation from git.
+A Chef cookbook for simple system wide (all projects, all users) drush installation from git, according to the [documentation](http://docs.drush.org/en/master/install/#composer-one-drush-for-all-projects).

 Requirements